kayr/ezy-query/README.md

 ....
 ```

-With the above the generated pojo will have the following fields.
+With the above sql,the generated pojo will have the following fields.

 ```java
 ... // code ommited for brevity